 In many ways mushrooms’ beneficial properties towards the immune system are also linked to preventing and protecting us from cancers.

 The very same antioxidants mentioned above (the polysaccharides and Ergothioneine) each exhibit actions which aid in this.

 Ergothioneine, through protecting our DNA and preventing ageing, may help to prevent the formation of cancer.
-Most studies (such as this example4) would agree that this antioxidant has chemopreventative properties which protect us against cancer.
+Most studies (such as this example (4)) would agree that this antioxidant has chemopreventative properties which protect us against cancer.

-Interestingly however, there is thought to be a potential for certain cancer cells to actually use Ergothioneine as a means of “protection” (perhaps against certain treatments), as suggested by one other study5.
+Interestingly however, there is thought to be a potential for certain cancer cells to actually use Ergothioneine as a means of “protection” (perhaps against certain treatments), as suggested by one other study (5).

-The Polysaccharides inhibit tumour proliferation (growth) and metastasis (spread throughout the body).
+Those found in mushrooms and a range of plant foods inhibit tumour proliferation (growth) and metastasis (spread throughout the body).

 This is one reason why plenty of research is increasingly showing the potential for mushrooms in cancer treatment and prevention.
 The common white button mushroom, for example, is known to fight breast cancer, as is the Japanese shiitake mushroom due to its lentinan.

 One study on mice conducted in Japan, showed a full regression in 6 of 10 mice when giving a shiitake extract, and then again in all 10 tested when a higher dosage was used.